-The Office of Compliance is responsible for oversight of UNT Dallas compliance and partners with key leaders in managing compliance risk.
+The Office of Compliance and Integrity is responsible for oversight of UNT Dallas compliance and partners with key leaders in managing compliance risk.
 The program sets policy, conducts training, and performs investigations ensuring appropriate enforcement and corrective action.
-Investigations include possible regulatory and university policy violations such as: conflicts of interest and whistle blower complaints.
-The Office of Compliance maintains the UNT Dallas Trust Line, allowing reports of possible fraud, abuse, and other misconduct to remain confidential and anonymous.
+Investigations include possible regulatory and UNT Dallas policy violations such as: conflicts of interest and whistle blower complaints.
+The Office of Compliance and Integrity maintains the UNT Dallas Trust Line, allowing reports of possible fraud, abuse, and other misconduct to remain confidential and anonymous.

-The Office of Compliance assists all coaches, student-athletes, athletic department staff members, UNT Dallas faculty and staff, regarding compliance with rules applicable to intercollegiate athletics.
-In addition to educating these groups about applicable rules, the Office of Compliance is responsible for monitoring, addressing, and investigating all potential violations of NAIA and UNT Dallas rules and regulation governing athletics.
+The Office of Compliance and Integrity assists all coaches, student-athletes, athletic department staff members, UNT Dallas faculty and staff, regarding compliance with rules applicable to intercollegiate athletics.
+In addition to educating these groups about applicable rules, the Office of Compliance and Integrity is responsible for monitoring, addressing, and investigating all potential violations of National Association of Intercollegiate Athletics and UNT Dallas rules and regulation governing athletics.